quarkslab/mattermost-plugin-e2ee/README.md

   <img width="50%" src="docs/start.png" />
 </div>

-When encryption is activated for a channel but some people still haven't [setup a private key](#private-key-generation-backup), a message shows you who will not be able to read the messages on the channel:
+When encryption is activated for a channel, but some people still haven't [setup a private key](#private-key-generation-backup), a message shows you who will not be able to read the messages on the channel: